ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 #### Document Types:
 - create different Document types for Receipt and Issue Store Order, which are used only for WMS;
-- create different Document types for standart and Further Warehouse Requisitions, separated by movement type;
+- create different Document types for standard and Further Warehouse Requisitions, separated by movement type;
-- create different Document types for standart and Further Warehouse Orders, separated by movement type;
+- create different Document types for standard and Further Warehouse Orders, separated by movement type;
 - set True to "Create Fulfillments On Completion" field in the WR and WO document types - this is required to bring the fulfillments from WO through WR to SO.

 #### Store Order Document Flow settings: